EnderiusX/EnderiusX/README.md

 - 👋 Hi, I’m @EnderiusX
-- 👀 I’m interested in 3D Printing, Electronics, Biology and the like.
+- 👀 I’m interested in Physics, 3D Printing, Electronics, Biology and the like.
-- 🌱 I’m currently learning Python and hope to expand into C language.
+- 🌱 I’m currently learning Python and looking to expand into C/C++.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on robotics-related projects.
-- 📫 How to reach me ...
+- 📫 How to reach me @enderethan on Discord or here on GitHub!

 <!---
 EnderiusX/EnderiusX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.